 One Key Provision, But in the Standard Patent Rights Clause

-Thus, if the written agreement requirement is complied with, universities will always have an obligation to report subject inventions when those inventions are reported to them–but now many of these subject inventions are not inventions owned by the universities.
-A university reports such inventions as actions “to protect the Government’s interest,” not the university’s own interest (if any) in these inventions.
-All inventions made with federal support that meet the definition of subject invention (for which see 35 USC 201(e)) must be reported by the university to the federal agency within two months (a “reasonable time”) from the time the university’s personnel responsible for patent matters have received a compliant disclosure from the inventor.
+Thus, if the written agreement requirement is complied with, universities will always have an obligation to report subject inventions when those inventions are reported to them–but now these subject inventions include ones that are not subject inventions owned by the universities.
+A university may disclose such subject inventions “to protect the Government’s interest,” not the university’s own interest (if any) in these inventions.
+All inventions made with federal support that meet the definition of subject invention (for which see 35 USC 201(e)) must be disclosed by the university to the federal agency within two months (a “reasonable time”) from the time the university’s personnel responsible for patent matters have received a compliant disclosure from the inventor.
 Thus, we are back to one key provision in Bayh-Dole, though it is not in Bayh-Dole at all, but rather in the standard patent rights clause.
 Perhaps, then, the key provision in Bayh-Dole is 35 USC 206:

 The Secretary of Commerce may issue regulations which may be made applicable to Federal agencies implementing the provisions of sections 202 through 204 of this chapter and shall establish standard funding agreement provisions required under this chapter.